GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/tlas_viewer.rst

       node name.
 Any hidden nodes will be grayed out in the treeview and will not be rendered in the scene.
 This allows the user to just see the geometry of interest.

    d.
-Double-clicking on an instance node will navigate to the BLAS pane and select it.
+Double-clicking on an instance node will open the BLAS it references in the BLAS pane.

 #.
 The section below the treeview gives details about the currently selected node, including
    the parent node and extents.
 Clicking the parent address will select the parent node.